AstarNetwork/plasmdocs/ecosystem/community.md

 ---
 description: >-
-These are links to Plasm Network community channels.
+Links to Plasm Network community channels.
 Check back for updates as the Plasm Network community is continually growing.
 ---

 # Community 🎨